venkys-io/Code-Blogs/Trees/Easy/LevelOrderTraversal.md

 This code essentially demonstrates a basic implementation of a level order traversal algorithm for a binary tree using a queue data structure.

+**Test Case 1: Null Tree**

+- Input:

+Enter the value for the root node: 1

+**Test Case 2: True Binary Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 2 Enter the value for the right child of the root: 3 Enter the value for the left child of the left child: 4 Enter the value for the right child of the left child: 5 Enter the value for the left child of the right child: 6 Enter the value for the right child of the right child: 7

+**Test Case 3: False Binary Tree**

+Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 2 Enter the value for the right child of the root: 3 Enter the value for the left child of the left child: 4 Enter the value for the right child of the left child: 5 Enter the value for the left child of the right child: 6 Enter the value for the right child of the right child: 7 Enter the value for the left child of the left child of the left child: 8

+Explanation: This input creates an unbalanced binary tree.
+The output should be in the order **`1,2,3,4,5,6,7,8`** representing the level order traversal.
+This demonstrates that the code handles unbalanced trees as well.

 ## Time and Space Complexity Analysis

 Let's analyze the time and space complexity of the provided level order traversal code: